samhstn/chatter/README.md

 ## What

-A chatroom which you can chat publicly, you can view who is online, you can set up a room with your room code and anyone can join, there is an endpoint to clear the database
+A chatroom which you can chat publicly, you can view who is online, you can set up a room with your room code and anyone can join, there is an endpoint to clear the database (typed in to the username box)
 The chat can distinguish if you were the one who sent the message Private message